markcmurphy/retext-demo/test.md

 **Note**: Most templates are used for rendering content inside of the content area of your theme's template.
 Only a few take over the entire page template.
 These may need modifications to match your theme.

+## B3 integration with BigCommerce

+B3 is preinstalled if you purchase the B2B Edition of BigCommerce.
+If B3 is purchased as a separate product for an existing BigCommerce plan, the B3 app is installed from the BigCommerce App Marketplace and must be manually integrated with your BigCommerce theme.

+The B3 admin panel is seamlessly loaded as an iFrame accessible from the My Apps section of your Store Dashboard.
+The client-facing portions of the app are loaded dynamically with JavaScript.

 ### Shopper Experience

 When a customer visits the store, the products they see are stored locally in WordPress.
 A cart is optional–when the customer clicks add-to-cart, they can either be directed to a cart page or delivered directly to the checkout page.